gerlichlab/spoc/docs/data_structures.md

 ```

 ### Persisting pixels
-Pixels come in a multitude of different flavors and it would thus be cumbsersome to have to keep track of pixels of different binsize, labelling state or contact order that belong to the same source fragments.
-We thus developed a pixel file format that exposes a unified name to pixels that belong together as well as functoinality to load the exact pixels that we want.
+Pixels come in a multitude of different flavours, and it would thus be cumbersome to have to keep track of pixels of different binsize, labelling states or contact order that belong to the same source fragments.
+We thus developed a pixel file format that exposes a unified name to pixels that belong together, as well as functionality to load the exact pixels that we want.

 #### The pixel file format
 The pixel file format is a directory that contains a number of parquet files as well as a config file that holds information about what specific pixels are available.
 As with the other io-operations, the `FileManager` object is responsible for saving pixels.